Table of Contents

 Being prepared is essential to learning to manage IBS under difficult circumstances such as returning to work.
 It is a potentially embarrassing problem so the more you can feel in control the better and less anxiety provoking it will be should you be caught short.

-www.whennaturecalls.com do a great travel loo bag.
-Odourless and in biodegradable gel.
+You can buy travel loo bags that are odourless and in biodegradable gel.
 Great to know you have and therefore will never need.

 Also useful is a bag with big ziplok bags or a couple of plastic bags, wet wipes, spare set of clothes, a relaxation CD, rescue remedy, lavender oil, peppermint capsules, loperimide and a map with all the motorway services marked.